Landowner Stewardship Resources

 Dealing with Invasive Species

 Mapping tools can help view air photos of your property, measure distances, check regulated areas, design your project, check soil mapping, Canada Land Inventory, etc:

 Protecting your Soil

 Protecting your Water

 South Georgian Bay Shoreline Stewardship Guide (2013, published by Lake Huron Centre for Coastal Conservation)

 A Stewardship Guide for the Lake Huron Coastline (2006, published by Huron County, Ausable Bayfield Conservation Authority, Lake Huron Centre for Coastal Conservation, University of Guelph, Friends of the Bayfield River, Huron Stewardship Council

 Working Along the Shore – A Professional's Guide to Healthy Shoreline Management for Lake Simcoe (2014) - This guide is a must for those that live on a lake.
 Learn how to protect the lake you love.
 Features native plant suggestions, low impact docks, and shoreline protection methods.
 Made for Lake Simcoe, it can be extended to many lakes in Ontario (Created by the Ministry of Natural Resources and Forestry and the Dufferin Simcoe Land Stewardship Network.)

 Well Care & Maintenance

-The Benefits of Windbreaks - Extension Notes - A fact sheet on how windbreaks work and their benefits to: reducing erosion, crop yield and quality, livestock productivity, snow control, energy efficiency, wood harvest, and wildlife.
-(Landowner Resource Centre and the University of Toronto's Faculty of Forestry, 1994)
+The Benefits of Windbreaks - Extension Notes A fact sheet on how windbreaks work and their benefits to: reducing erosion, crop yield and quality, livestock productivity, snow control, energy efficiency, wood harvest, and wildlife (courtesy of the Landowner Resource Centre and the University of Toronto's Faculty of Forestry, 1994)